peterpilgrim/grafana-centric-demo/README.md

 mysql -u root
 ```

 There is no password set up.
-For your security, you should set a "root" password.
+For your own security, I recommend strongly setting a "root" password.

 ## Create Centric Database